What to Look for in a Heated Towel Rail

 15 June 2017

-Every winter I am grateful that I made the decision to install a heated towel rail when we built our new home.
+Every winter I am grateful that I made the decision to install a heated towel rail in our new home

 In fact, all throughout the year, I find it comforting to have a soft, dry, warm towel at the ready.